akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 140: Wednesday July 14, 2021

+**Pomodoros Completed**: 7

+**Today's Progress**: Finished Medium 6.1 further exploration.

+**My Feelings**: Got a little bit side-tracked today with a bonus project I probably didn't need to finish but I wanted to see if I could implement the algorithm I came up with.
+Needs some refactoring and testing but happy with the results so far.
+It was confidence boost.
+Back to the main assignment tomorrow.

 ### Day 139: Tuesday July 13, 2021

 **Pomodoros Completed**: 8